ModischFabrications/MineGramBot/README.md

 ## Commands

 - /start (start is called by telegram on first contact)
+- status
-- c/cmd/commands
+- players
-- rank [ID]
+- cmd
 - start_server
 - stop_server
-- status

 ## Q & A